bitcoin-dot-org/Bitcoin.org/_includes/devdoc/bitcoin-core/rpcs/rpcs/bumpfee.md

 - n: "→ <br>`confTarget`"
   t: "numeric (int)"
   p: "Optional<br>(0 or 1)"
   d: "The confirmation target in blocks.
-Based on this value the new fee will be calculated using estimatefee.
-If not set the default target of ´6´ blocks will be used"
+Based on this value the new fee will be calculated using the same code as the `estimatefee` RPC.
+If not set, the default target of ´6´ blocks will be used"

 - n: "→ <br>`totalFee`"
-  t: "nummeric (bitcoins)"
+  t: "numeric (satoshis)"
   p: "Optional<br>(0 or 1)"
   d: "The total fee to pay in satoshis (not the feerate).
 The actual fee can be higher in rare cases if the change output is close to the dust limit"

 - n: "→ <br>`replaceable`"
   t: "bool"
   p: "Optional<br>(0 or 1)"
   d: "Whether the new transaction should still be BIP 125 replaceable.
-Even if set to `false` the transaction may still be replacable , for example if it has unconfirmed ancestors which are replaceable.
+Even if set to `false` the transaction may still be replacable, for example if it has unconfirmed ancestors which are replaceable.
 The default is `true`"

 {% enditemplate %}